Table of Contents generated with DocToc

 • Linked Jira issue handoff through tools/jira/.

-• Branch restriction and permission reads.
+• Broader repository permission reads.

 Suggest a change